twilio/twilio-video-room-monitor.js/README.md

 npm install @twilio/video-room-monitor --save
 ```

-Using this method, you can import '@twilio/video-room-monitor' like so:
+Using this method, you can import `@twilio/video-room-monitor` and open the monitor like so:

 ```js
 import Video from 'twilio-video';